DaveJuel/addax/README.md

 * Apache2 installed
 * PHP 5.7 or greater installed
-* MySQL
+* PostgreSQL

 ### CONFIGURATION DETAILS ###
 After cloning this project to your desired directory[Windows: C:~/xampp/htdocs , Linux: /var/www/html], you need to do the following.

 * Configure the database
--> In DB management app (eg:phpmyadmin, workbench,...), create a database and name it _addax_.
+-> In DB management app (eg:pgAdmin4), create a database.
--> Import the database(addax.sql) from Addax root folder, to your newly created database.
+-> Set environment variable ADDAX_DB with the name of the database you created.
--> Set DB_USER and DB_PASSWORD in your system environment in accordance of your MySQL credentials.
+-> Set PGQL_DB_USER and PGQL_DB_PASS in your system environment in accordance of your Postgres credentials.
+-> Set PGQL_HOST environment variable to "_localhost_"

 * Run the application
 After finishing the steps above, you will need to run the app on your local machine.
+-> Set OPTS_ENV environment variable to "_local_"
+-> Set ADDAX_AUTHOR environment variable with any email you want to register with.
+-> Set ADDAX_PASSCODE environment variable with the password you want to register with.
--> Go into your browser and type _localhost/addax_.
+-> Go into your browser and type _localhost/addax/dashboard/views/login.php_.
 -> If all was done successfully, you will find a login page.
--> Use admin as username and test as password.
+-> Click on create account
+-> the email should be the value you set in ADDAX_AUTHOR for you to have super user role -> the password should be the value you set in ADDAX_PASSCODE for you to have super user role

 There you go, every thing done well.
 ### Contribution guidelines ###
+* Adding web services
 * Writing tests
 * Code review
 * Other guidelines